optui/cbct-sim/README.md

 ## Features

 ProjeCT provides a solution for managing computed tomography (CT) simulations using GATE 10.
-It offers an API that facilitates simulation configuration, visualization and execution and a frontend for communicating with the API.
+It offers an API that facilitates simulation configuration, visualization, and execution, along with a frontend for interacting with the API.

 ### Simulation Management